Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 Although I have created videos before, this was actually my first video tutorial for YouTube that I voiced-over.
 Even though I felt that it wasn't the best, I was motivated to finish the tutorial because by just finishing it, I knew I would learn something.

 As expected, the video didn't get a lot of reception.
-However, I did learn some important lessons by making the video and persevered through it even when I ~~thought~~ knew it was no good. ;)
+However, I did learn some important lessons by making the video which I can apply to future videos.

 ### Amazon app store